 Sports betting is legal in the state of Arizona as of April 2021.

-The first legal sportsbooks will go live in the fall of 2021.
+The first legal sportsbooks went live during the fall of 2021.

 As of April 2021, sports betting is legal in the state of Arizona.

 Sports betting has certainly kicked off with a bang in the state of Arizona.
 The state registered the best start to legal online sports betting since the US Senate withdrew the nationwide ban in 2018.

 Before a dollar had even been wagered there were dozens of online sportsbooks lining up to receive a license in time for the start of the NFL season in 2021.

 The current state legislation requires online sportsbooks to be partnered with an existing tribal casino or an AZ-based sports team.

 The number of licenses is capped at 10 sports team partnerships and 10 tribal partnerships.